hanklikesmatcha/motion-design/README.md

 In React Data Grid, I couldn't fetch **Tab** in the table built by React Data Data, so I wasn't able to use **Tab** to create a new row

-But I can build a table by myself, or use nother third package, such as React Bootstrap Table
+But I can build a table by myself, or use other third packages, such as React Bootstrap Table

 For this task, I think this package might provide a better user experience